thedeveloperever/optimac/README.md

 ```

 *Tip*
-Replace "cd Downloads/macosdebloater-scripts" with the file you downloaded and where you put it.
+Replace "cd /Volumes/Macintosh\ HB/Downloads/macosdebloater-scripts" with your hard drive name and the file you downloaded.

 You are all done!
 After it finishes, it will automatically reboot for you.
 You now have a debloated MacOS system!